-The Prefects, Resident Directors, and the Assistant Dean enforce the rules of residence.
+The Prefects and the Assistant Dean enforce the rules of residence.
 Violations of local, state, or federal laws are reported to the appropriate authorities.
 Even though the College does not have any off-campus student organizations, we expect our students to obey the civil law both on and off campus.
-Security personnel on campus have the authority to detain individuals while criminal actions are being reported to the police department.
+Security personnel on campus have the authority to detain individuals while criminal actions are being reported to the Ventura County Sheriff's Department.
 Students, faculty, and staff are encouraged to report crimes promptly.
-When appropriate, the College's Chaplains, Resident Directors, Counselor, Physician, and Student Health Coordinator are encouraged to notify persons of the procedure for confidentially reporting a crime for inclusion in the annual statistical report.
+When appropriate, campus chaplains, Resident Assistant, school counselors (Greg Wood, MFT, Mrs. Nichole Sablan, LPCC, and Keoni Sablan, LMFT) and school nurse (Mrs. Cathy Collins) are encouraged to notify persons of the procedure for confidentially reporting a crime for inclusion in the annual statistical report.